ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/verification.rst

 address (not a 127.0.0.x loopback address) listed as the **addr**, and **localhost** and **connected** for the statuses of nodeid 1 and nodeid 2, respectively.

-If you see something different, you might want to start by checking the node's network, firewall and SELinux configurations.
+If you see something different, you might want to start by checking the node's network, firewall, and SELinux configurations.

 Next, check the membership and quorum APIs: